alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

    pdf: "[Roncone et al. 2014] - Automatic Kinematic Chain Calibration using artificial skin: self-touch in the iCub humanoid robot.pdf"

 misc:
- - title: "Teaching Assistant"
+ - title: Guest Lecturer at Yale University
+   year: 2015-2016
+   venue: Intelligent Robotics - CPSC 472
+   where: New Haven, CT
+   description: During my stay at Yale University, I did two guest lectures at the Intelligent Robotics course held by Prof. Brian Scassellati.
+Both my lectures were meant to introduce students to the iCub platform and the research we perform at the Italian Institute of Technology.
+The title of my talk was <i>iCub - a shared platform for research in Robotics and AI</i> <a class="no-print" href="/slides/[Roncone 2016] iCub - a shared platform for research in Robotics and AI.pdf" target="_blank"> [PDF]</a>.
+ - title: Teaching Assistant at the BMM - MIT Summer School
-   authors: "Alessandro Roncone, Carlo Ciliberto, Giulia Pasquale and Raffaello Camoriano"
+   authors: <b>Alessandro Roncone</b>, Carlo Ciliberto, Giulia Pasquale and Raffaello Camoriano
    year: 2015
-   venue: "CBMM 2015 Summer School"
+   venue: CBMM 2015 Summer School
-   where: "Woods Hole, MA, August 13-September 3"
+   where: Woods Hole, MA, August 13-September 3
-   description: "Teaching assistant at the 2015 CBMM Summer School, organized by a number of MIT lab groups and affiliates.
+   description: Teaching assistant at the 2015 CBMM Summer School, organized by a number of MIT lab groups and affiliates.
 I focused on tutoring students during their projects with the iCub.
-A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation on the iCub."
+A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation on the iCub.
- - title: "Co-organizer of the <i>Development of body representations in humans and robots</i> workshop"
+ - title: Co-organizer of the <i>Development of body representations in humans and robots</i> workshop
-   authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
+   authors: Matej Hoffmann, <b>Alessandro Roncone</b>, Lorenzo Jamone, and Beata Grzyb
    year: 2014
-   venue: "IEEE International Conference on Development and Learning and on Epigenetic Robotics"
+   venue: IEEE International Conference on Development and Learning and on Epigenetic Robotics
    where: Genoa, Italy, October 13-16
-   description: "Half-day workshop @ICDL-EPIROB 2014 Conference.
+   description: Half-day workshop @ICDL-EPIROB 2014 Conference.
 The goal of the workshop was to <i>explore the possibility of robots developing models inspired by the mechanisms of human body representations</i>.
 In this way, they can on one hand become new modeling tools for empirical sciences - expanding the domain of computational modeling by anchoring it to the physical environment and a physical body.
-On the other hand, robot controllers endowed with multimodal whole-body awareness and plasticity typical of humans should give rise to - in robotics unprecedented - autonomy, robustness, and resilience."
+On the other hand, robot controllers endowed with multimodal whole-body awareness and plasticity typical of humans should give rise to - in robotics unprecedented - autonomy, robustness, and resilience.
  - title: "Modeling the development of body knowledge using humanoid robots"
-   authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
+   authors: "Matej Hoffmann, <b>Alessandro Roncone</b>, Giorgio Metta"
    year: 2014
    venue: "International conference on Infant Studies"
    where: Berlin, Germany, July 3-5
    description: "Oral presentation at the <i>International Conference on Infant Studies</i> on my work related to the double-touch (made by Matej Hoffmann)."
  - title: "Modeling the development of human body representations"
-   authors: "Matej Hoffmann, Alessandro Roncone"
+   authors: "Matej Hoffmann, <b>Alessandro Roncone</b>"
    year: 2013
    venue: "SMLC - Workshop on Synthetic Modeling of Life and Cognition"
    where: Bergamo, Italy, September 12-14